 Every group will consist of x (class size/10) students (maximum 10 groups and the groups will be formed on LUMINUS by students by the 2nd lesson), and a PowerPoint Presentation of not more than ten slides are to be presented within 15 minutes during the 12th lesson.
 An essay of not more than 2000 words is to be submitted together with the PPT slides in hard copy.
-The research or discussion topic will be chosen by the students on AI, Blockchain and Quantum Computing either taught during the course or beyond.
+The students will choose the research or discussion topic on AI, Blockchain, and Quantum Computing either taught during the course or beyond.
 The essay and presentation must apply the concepts taught in the course.
-All references must be clearly acknowledged including figures, diagrams, pictures, or quotes.
 All references must be clearly acknowledged, including figures, diagrams, pictures, or quotes.
+All references must be acknowledged, including figures, diagrams, pictures, or quotes.
 Marks are given for Content (20pc), Analysis (20pc), Original charts, diagrams and figures (50pc), and Conclusion (10pc).
 The video can be pre-recorded.
 A proposal of not more 100 words must be submitted to the lecturer on the 8th lesson.
 Every student is to present in the video or during the 12th lesson.
 When Group 1 is presenting, Groups 2,3,4 are to comment via the chat.
-When Group N is presenting, we start with 1+2+3.
+When Group 10 is presenting, we start with 1+2+3.

-(Submission: Softcopy of essay and PPT to be submitted the day before presentation to Bizdlkc@nus.edu.sg)
+(Submission: Softcopy of essay and PPT to be submitted the day before presentation in LUMINUS.)